huynhhoangvy/angular100-doc/README.md

 ## Day #7 - Component interaction

 -   ngOnInit: run after component is created, after constructor and input binding
--   validate in ngOnChanges or setter/getter
+-   validate in ngOnChanges or setter/getter; ngOnChanges is better for multiple input validation
+-   ngOnChanges can access to both old & new value
+-   have to implement onChanges & override ngOnChanges when using ngOnChanges
+-   dynamically component generating: manually call lifecycle → implement side effect in setter
 -   `<button (click)="currentProgress = currentProgress + 1">increase</button>`
 -   external name/alias is not recommended